{{org_field_logo}}

 - Ensure that systems for incident reporting, investigation, and analysis are effective and maintained

-- Review all reported incidents, including trends and patterns, as part of Clinical Governance
+- Review all reported incidents, including trends and patterns, as part of governance, compliance, health and safety and quality assurance arrangements.

 - Promote a learning culture where staff are encouraged to report incidents without fear of blame